openshift/openshift-origin-design/web-console/4.0-designs/storage/Expand Storage Cluster/Expand Storage Cluster.md

 ![Add Storage Device Form](img/Expand-Storage-15.png)
 ![Add Storage Device Form](img/Expand-Storage-16.png) After selecting the devices, clicking add will attach them to the OCS service.

+Note: based on the infrastructure the devices list will show different columns:

+- **For local storage for a baremetal node, device list should include**

+    Device Name, Device UUID, Type, Capacity/Size, Model, Status

+- **For AWS (EC2) node, Device list should include**

+    (EBS volume) name, EBS Type, Capacity/Size, Availability Zone, Status

+- **For VMware node, Device list should include**

+    (VMDK) name, Type (VMDK or RDM), Capacity/Size, Used Capacity, Status

 ## Add Node
 To add a node, the flow will be decided based on the platform OpenShift is deployed on: